sea-lab-wm/bee-tool/evaluation/README.md

 We only use SMOTE to upsample train set, use validation set for SVM parameter tuning, and finaly test our models on test set.

-We use precision/recall to evaluate OB, EB, S2R model's performances.
-From   , you can see sentence classificaion result and detecting incomplete bug reports result.
+We use precision/recall to evaluate OB, EB, S2R model performances.
+From <a href="https://github.com/sea-lab-wm/bee-tool/tree/master/evaluation/results">here</a>, you can see sentence classificaion results and detecting incomplete bug report result.